Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-In their work, using two different stellar wind models and relying on a previous stellar magnetic field determination via spectropolarimetry (\cite{Bellotti_2023}), they derived magnetospheric radii for the planet GJ~436~b of $r_M = 5.2\,R_p$ and $r_M = 3.7\,R_p$ for each model.
-This value was estimated assuming a planetary magnetic field of $B_p = 2\, \text{G}$ and an SPI power emission via Alfvén wings of $P_{\text{SPI}}^{\rm AW} = 1.2 \times 10^{15} \, \text{W}$ and $P_{\text{SPI}}^{\rm AW} = 4.8 \times 10^{15} \, \text{W}$, respectively.
-In our case, since we have detected the magnetic interaction between the planet and the star, we can directly use our estimation of $B_p$.
-By substituting all the variables into Eq.~(\ref{Eq:rM_Vidotto}) we can calculate $r_M$ for the various values of $B_p$ in Table~\ref{Tab:Bfields}.
-The results are shown in Table~\ref{Tab:Bfields} ranging from $r_M^{\rm V23} = 6-20\,R_p$ for different percentages of the expected fraction of detected power, consistent with the \cite{Lanza_2018} model.
+Previous work using a stellar magnetic field determination via spectropolarimetry \cite{Bellotti_2023} derived magnetospheric radii for GJ~436~b of $r_M = 5.2\,R_p$ and $r_M = 3.7\,R_p$ for those two models \cite{Vidotto_2023}.
+Those values were estimated assuming a planetary magnetic field of $B_p = 2\, \text{G}$ and an SPI power emission via Alfvén wings of $P_{\text{SPI}}^{\rm AW} = 1.2 \times 10^{15} \, \text{W}$ and $P_{\text{SPI}}^{\rm AW} = 4.8 \times 10^{15} \, \text{W}$, respectively.
+We excluded the Alfvén wing model above; we therefore re-calculate this value in the interconnecting loop scenario.
+Because we have detected the magnetic interaction between the planet and the star, we directly use our estimations of $B_p$ from Eq. \ref{f_ap} for several fractions of the detected SPI power.
+Substituting all the variables into Eq.~(\ref{Eq:rM_Vidotto}) we calculate $r_M$ for the various values of $B_p$ in Table~\ref{Tab:Bfields}.
+The results are shown in the scenarios A and B in Table~\ref{Tab:Bfields}, ranging from $r_M = 6 \, \, \text{to} \, \,20\,R_p$ for different percentages of the expected fraction of detected power and for the two wind models, consistent with a previous model \cite{Lanza_2018}.